darkhole22/computer-graphics-project-2023/docs/CameraMath.md

 $pitch = \sin^{-1} (\sin (pitch))$.

 > **Note** that the inverse function of the cos cannot be used because its co-domain is entirely positive.
-That is not acceptable because we may kneed negative pitch.
+That is not acceptable because we may need a negative pitch.

 Now e can compute the new $pitch$ by adding $\Delta pitch$ and clamping the result.